 Dun’s Gazette 2nd February 1914.

 The name was changed to Sterling Plating & Manufacturing Company on the 3rd February 1915.

 In 1906 the firm won a tender for military buttons for Tasmanian and New South Wales forces.
 The prices ranged from 25 shillings per gross for gilt buttons, to 2 shillings, 3 pence per gross for brass buttons.
 Thomas Stokes died on the 13th June, 1910.
 Below is one of the many contracts for military buttons to be found in the Commonwealth Government Gazettes.

 https://collections.museumvictoria.com.au/articles/2475 A medal and coin press in use at Stokes & Sons, Melbourne, circa 1907.
 This press had originally been brought to Australia in 1853 by Reginald Scaife for the Kangaroo Office venture (Australia’s first private mint) and had been used to mint the 1854 Melbourne Exhibition medals.
 Thomas Stokes purchased the press from Scaife in 1857, using it until it was scrapped in the 1930s.

 Thomas and Ellen Stokes.
 According to the website, this photo dates c.1880s.
 This is probably incorrect, as that would date Thomas only in his fifties.
-I would hazard that it was taken in the 1900s by his white beard and hair.
+I would hazard that it was taken in the early 1900s by his white beard and hair.
+Ellen died in 1906.
 See http://heritage.darebinlibraries.vic.gov.au/article/692